Supergiant Games: History

-In April 2016, the studio announced their third game, Pyre, released on July 25, 2017, for Microsoft Windows, Linux and PlayStation 4.
+In April 2016, the studio announced its third game, Pyre, released on July 25, 2017, for Microsoft Windows, Linux and PlayStation 4.
 It was described as a party-based role-playing game.
-In a break from their previous games, Pyre does not use an isometric viewpoint; the player's party travels across a 2D overworld, and combat takes place in a separate arena.
+In a break from its previous games, Pyre does not use an isometric viewpoint; the player's party travels across a 2D overworld, and combat takes place in a separate arena.
 The combat system is also very different, being described as "fantasy basketball" with which the victors of games called Rites can receive absolution for past crimes and return from their exile in a wasteland called the Downfall to their country of origin, the Commonwealth.
 Pyre was again regarded fondly by critics and was named Game Informers best indie RPG for that year.

 Supergiant's next game, Hades, was revealed at The Game Awards 2018 and released on September 17, 2020, following an early access release from December 2018.
-Hades is an action roguelite game based on Greek mythology, where the playable character Zagreus uses a combination of weapons, magic, and abilities to defeat enemies in procedurally-generated dungeons and escape from his father, Hades.
+Hades is an action roguelike game based on Greek mythology, where the playable character Zagreus uses a combination of weapons, magic, and abilities to defeat enemies in procedurally-generated dungeons and escape from his father, Hades.
 Hades was met with critical acclaim, selling over 1 million copies and reaching "universal acclaim" status on Metacritic, with several awards won.
 It was nominated for nine awards at The Game Awards 2020, including for Game of the Year; Hades would end up winning two awards for Best Independent Game and Best Action.
 Hades wound up winning the Game of the Year awards at the 17th British Academy Games Awards, the 24th Annual D.I.C.E.
 Awards, and the 21st Game Developers Choice Awards.

 At The Game Awards 2022, Supergiant announced Hades II.
-Like the original Hades, it is a roguelite game based on Greek mythology and it was available in early access during its development from May 6, 2024 until its official release.
+Like the original Hades, it is a roguelite game based on Greek mythology and it was available in early access during its development from May 6, 2024, until its official release.
 The game's protagonist is Melinoë, daughter of Hades and younger sister of previous protagonist Zagreus, who has been raised by the witch Hecate to take down the Titan Chronos after his attack on Melinoë's family left them imprisoned and unreachable.
 Hades II was released on September 25, 2025, and was met with similar praise as Hades.